By Oluyemisi Bolonduro ‘23

 “No, I don’t do nicknames.”

 My whole life prior to Pomona, I went by a nickname; it was how I tried to assimilate.
 It was a tool I used to make people comfortable when interacting with me.
 I decided to go by my full name, Oluyemisi, because I saw college as an opportunity to accept all aspects of my identity.
-Picturing myself as Oluyemisi, I imagined a woman who was unapologetically herself, refusing to “shrink [her]self for someone else’s comfort” (@recipesforselflove on insta).
+Picturing myself as Oluyemisi, I imagined a woman who was unapologetically herself, refusing to “shrink [her]self for someone else’s comfort” as artist and “Recipes for Self-Love” author Alison Rachel puts it (@recipesforselflove on insta).

 I wasn’t entering college with the mindset that a name change would make me a completely different person.
 It was more like I could shed aspects of myself I didn’t like and develop my character.
 Kind of like the clichéd “REINVENT YOURSELF” vibe that makes one hopeful in a new environment.
 In this environment, I’m always introducing myself because there are barely five people from my entire school district at Pomona.